 Margaret begins to think, James is so stupid!
 I told him how many were needed!
 She also thinks her boss is being mean for coming to her instead of asking James about it.
 Another thing on my plate! she thinks.

 She takes a deep breath and realizes how angry she has gotten.
 She re-examines her thoughts.
-Of course James isn’t stupid, there was just an unmet need of efficiency.
+Of course, James isn’t stupid, there was just an unmet need for efficiency.
 She could have communicated more effectively what needed to be done or she could have made sure he heard her correctly.
-And her boss wasn’t being mean, Margaret was experiencing an unmet need of consideration.
+And her boss wasn’t being mean, Margaret was experiencing an unmet need for consideration.
 Switching perspectives provides a quick and sure connection with the people around us.

 Converting criticism into unmet needs goes both ways.
 Are your needs being met?
-Are the other person’s?
+Are the other people?
 What were James’s possible unmet needs?
-What were her boss’s?
-Having an idea about these needs could help Margaret know the best way to communicate in the moment.
-It could also help her know what steps to take to manage this stressful situation in a healthy way.
+What was her boss’s?
+Having an idea about these needs could help Margaret know the best way to communicate at the moment.
+It could also help her know what steps to take to manage this stressful situation healthily.
 If Margaret’s boss’s unmet need is related to productivity, she could reassure him by giving him a clear time to correct this, and inform him of her progress on their task or project.
 It is important to note however that without effectively communicating how we are thinking or feeling with each other, we never know for certain what another’s needs or perspective truly is.

 Look back to the conflicts you have recorded from earlier exercises.
 Did you have any criticizing thoughts surrounding these situations?
 How can you translate these negative thoughts into simple, unmet needs?